Rackley W.A.R.: Tate Fogleman (2022)

 On June 20, 2022, Rackley W.A.R. announced that they will be fielding a second truck for the 2022 Rackley Roofing 200, the No. 26, which will be driven by Tate Fogleman.
 In three attempts, Fogleman qualified for one race, finishing twentieth in the 2022 CRC Brakleen 150.

-Dawson Sutton (2024-present)
+Dawson Sutton (2024–present)

 Dawson Sutton in the No. 26 truck at Las Vegas Motor Speedway in 2025.

-On May 7, 2024, it was announced that Dawson Sutton, Rackley W.A.R.'s driver in Super Late Models and Pro Late Models, and the son of co-owner Curtis Sutton, would make his Truck Series Debut at North Wilkesboro.
-Sutton was announced as the full-time driver for the No. 26 in 2025, on October 17, 2024.
+On May 7, 2024, it was announced that Dawson Sutton, Rackley W.A.R.'s driver in Super Late Models and Pro Late Models, and the son of co-owner Curtis Sutton, would make his Truck Series debut at North Wilkesboro.
+On October 17, 2024 Sutton was announced as the full-time driver for the No. 26 truck.
+Sutton would start the 2025 season with a 25th-place finish at Daytona.
+He had two top-ten finishes with a best result of fourth at Talladega Superspeedway.

+In October 2025, it was revealed that Sutton would remain full-time in the Truck Series with Rackley W.A.R. for the 2026 season.
+He would start the 2026 season with a 27th-place finish at Daytona.
+At regular season finale at New Hampshire, Toni Breidinger would drive the No. 26 truck while Sutton moved to the No. 27 truck.
+However after failing to qualify in the No. 27, Sutton moved back to the No. 26 for the race.
+Sutton would miss the race at Kansas due to scheduling conflict.
+As the result, Breidinger would take over the driving duties.